aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/svgsaveoptions/export_embedded_images/_index.md

 ## SvgSaveOptions.export_embedded_images property

-Specified whether images should be embedded into SVG document as base64.
+Specifies whether images should be embedded into the SVG document as base64.
-Note setting this flag can significantly increase size of output SVG file.
+Be aware that activating this option can lead to a significant increase in the size of the output SVG file.

 ```python